Legacy AxCrypt 1.x

 "%ProgramFiles%\Axon Data\AxCrypt\1.6.1\AxCrypt" -w secrets.txt

-REM Shred the self-decryping file with no interactive warning
+REM Shred the self-decrypting file with no interactive warning

 "%ProgramFiles%\Axon Data\AxCrypt\1.6.1\AxCrypt" -s secrets-txt.exe